Strategic Partnership RWTH and Indian Institute of Technology MadrasCopyright: © OIR IIT Madras

 IIT Madras Profile

-IIT Madras is located in the coastal metropolis of Chennia, the capital of the southern Indian state Tamil Nadu, and is one of the best universities in the country.
-The campus is located within a larged wooded area in the south of the city, which primarily encompasses Guindy National Park, and offers diverse flora and fauna.
-Like all the other IITs, IIT Madras focuses on the engineering disicplines, but also has an excellent reputation in the natural sciences, linguistics, business and economics.
+IIT Madras is located in the coastal metropolis of Chennai, the capital of the southern Indian state Tamil Nadu, and has been ranked as a leading institution in the country.
+The campus is located within a large nature reserve area in the south of the city, which primarily encompasses Guindy National Park, and offers diverse flora and fauna.
+Like all the other IITs, IIT Madras focuses on the engineering disciplines, but also has an excellent reputation in the natural sciences, linguistics, business, and economics.

 It is often referred to as the Stanford of India due to its focus on technological research, close collaboration with industry, and a lively culture of innovative entrepreneurship.
-One unique characteristic it boasts is the first Research Park anchored at an Indian university with an integrated Incubation Cell, which also offers promising perspectives from the university-industrial collaboration to the partnership with RWTH.
+One unique characteristic it boasts is the first Research Park at an Indian university with an integrated Incubation Cell, which also offers promising perspectives for researchers and entrepreneurs at RWTH.

 The Indo-German Center for Sustainability is also located at IIT Madras.
 It is the only center of its kind in India and is a center of excellence for integrated technology-oriented sustainability research in the areas of renewable energies, water and waste management, and rural and urban development.
-The German half of the cooperation includes involvement from the TU9 universities and CAU Kiel.
-However, RWTH serves as coordinator.
+The German contribution to the cooperation includes involvement from the TU9 universities and CAU Kiel, with RWTH Aachen University acting as coordinator.